artifacthub/hub/docs/faq.md

 Yes, if the repository or package belongs to an organization or company.

-## Security reports
+## Security Reports

 ### How does security scanning work?

 Security reports are generated using Trivy.
 The latest package version available is scanned **daily**, whereas previous versions are scanned **weekly**.
 This happens even if nothing has changed in the package version.
 Versions released more than one year ago or with more than 15 container images won’t be scanned.

-### Why don't I see security reports for my packages?
+### Why don't I see security reports for my charts?

 The most frequent cause is that we were not able to automatically detect their images.
-In this case, you can provide them manually.
+We try to detect them by applying some regular expressions in the output of a dry-run chart install, using the default values.
+Unfortunately, this mechanism does not always work: sometimes some of the images cannot be detected this way, and sometimes none are found.
+When this happens, you can provide the images manually by using the `artifacthub.io/images` annotation in the `Chart.yml` file.

 ### Can I scan private registry images?